 How long does a visit last and what is included?

-A typical regular visit will last 20-30 minutes (sometimes a little longer), depending on the amount and type of animals that are being cared for, as well as any extra services requested.
+A typical regular visit or walk will last 20-30 minutes (sometimes a little longer), depending on the amount and type of animals that are being cared for, as well as any extra services requested.
 Administering regular medication is also included at no extra cost.

-Farm visits are longer, averaging 40-60 minutes (sometimes longer), and include regular farm related let out/let in, feedings & hay, watering, and simple stall cleanings of one or two stalls.
+Farm visits are usually longer, averaging 40-60 minutes (sometimes longer), and include regular farm related let out/let in, feedings & hay, watering, and simple stall cleanings of one or two stalls.

 Services such as stall cleanings, grooming, blanketing and exercising can be requested at an additional charge.

 In addition to caring for your animals, I can also perform optional household tasks, including taking in your mail & newspapers, turning on and off lights, watering plants, and more.
 These tasks are free on request, and help to give your home a “lived in” look to deter potential burglars while you are away.